kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 ## Register new features

-When theg application is in the instanciated state, it exposes methods to **register new features** in Kuzzle core, like:
+When the application is in the `instantiated` state, it exposes methods allowing to **register new features** to Kuzzle, such as:
  - `controllers`: extend the API
  - `pipes`: modify the API behavior
  - `hooks`: execute asynchronous processing